-Vilma Todri is an assistant professor of Information Systems at Goizueta Business School, Emory University.
+Vilma Todri is an associate professor of Information Systems at Goizueta Business School, Emory University.
 Vilma's research agenda has been inspired by the profound impact of Internet-related technologies on how consumers conduct research about products, make purchases and interact with brands nowadays as well as how firms leverage such technologies to create business value.
 She is especially interested in areas related to digital strategy, digital marketing, social media, and consumer behavior in technology-mediated environments.
 She employs state of the art methodologies that lie in the intersection of quantitative modeling, experimental research designs, and machine learning.

 Vilma's research has been published at various premier venues such as Marketing Science (MKSC), Information Systems Research (ISR), Management of Information Systems Quarterly (MISQ), ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), International Conference of Information Systems (ICIS), the Workshop on Information Systems and Economics (WISE), Conference on Information Systems and Technology (CIST), and ACM Conference on Recommender Systems (RecSys).
 She has been the recipient of several academic awards, including the INFORMS ISS Gordon B. Davis Young Scholar Award and AIS Early Career Award.
 Her research has also been nominated for various awards, such as the INFORMS CIST best conference paper award and the INFORMS best student paper award on social media analytics.